 Executive Director, Clinical Development

 As Executive Director of Clinical Development, Bill Arana oversees the strategic and operational aspects of clinical drug development for Heat Biologics and its subsidiaries.

 William L. Ostrander

 Mr. Ostrander joined the Company in September 2019 as the Company’s Vice President of Finance and Secretary in September 2019.
 Mr. Ostrander has over 22 years of experience in financial management at public and private companies.
-Before joining Heat Biologics, Bill served as Executive Director of Finance at Liquidia Technologies, a publicly-traded biopharmaceutical company.
+From November 2014 until joining the Company, Mr. Ostrander served as Executive Director of Finance at Liquidia Technologies, a publicly-traded biopharmaceutical company.
 Prior to that, he served as Senior Director of Finance and Accounting at KBI Biopharma, a biopharmaceutical contract services company.
 He also served as Manager of Finance at LexisNexis Risk Solutions, a data analytics solutions company.
 Prior to that, he served as Controller of Seisint Inc., a private information products company that was acquired by LexisNexis.
 He also served as Senior Manager, Finance and held other accounting and finance positions for Boca Research, a data communications hardware manufacturer.
-Ostrander holds a B.S. in Finance from Central Michigan University
+Mr. Ostrander holds a B.S. in Finance from Central Michigan University.

 Vice President, Chemistry and Manufacturing Controls (CMC)